qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Form Handling
 *************

-The ``qx.ui.form`` package contains several classes to for constructing forms.
+The ``qx.ui.form`` package contains several classes for the construction of forms.
 Some widgets -- like ``Button``, ``List`` or ``TextField`` -- may look familiar if you have worked with HTML before, but this package also contains more complex widgets that you may know from your operating system and/or native desktop applications (e.g. ``Spinner``, ``Slider`` or ``DateField``).

 .. _pages/gui_toolkit/ui_form_handling#idea_1:

 Idea
 ====
 The idea of the form API is to make handling of form widgets as simple as possible, but also as generic as possible within the entire framework.
-There has been a thorough `discussion <http://bugzilla.qooxdoo.org/show_bug.cgi?id=2099>`_ on what's the best solution and how to design a solid API.
+There has been a thorough `discussion <http://bugzilla.qooxdoo.org/show_bug.cgi?id=2099>`_ on what would be the best solution and how to design a solid API.
 This is what we ended up with.

 .. _pages/gui_toolkit/ui_form_handling#demos:

 Demos
 =====
-If you like to see some of the form management of qooxdoo in action, take a look at the following samples in the demo browser:
+If you like to see some of qooxdoo's form management in action, take a look at the following samples in the demo browser:

 .. _pages/gui_toolkit/ui_form_handling#widgets1: